chaitanyagupta/zorm/README.md

 ### Refreshes

-A DAO can also be refreshed i.e. it's column values refetched from the database.
-This is useful when another process changes the value in the database, and we want the updated values.
+A DAO can also be refreshed i.e. it's column values are refetched from the database.
+This is useful when another process updates a row in the database, and we want its updated values.

 ```lisp
 (refresh-dao *org*)